atlarge-research/yardstick/docs/tutorial.md

 You can follow the steps outlined on their [Web page](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh), or follow the commands listed below:

+> [!IMPORTANT]
-> IMPORTANT: When asked for an installation location, make sure to use the `target_dir` location shown below, where `whoami`, including back ticks, is replaced by your DAS6 username.
+> When asked for an installation location, make sure to use the `target_dir` location shown below, where `whoami`, including back ticks, is replaced by your DAS6 username.
 >
 > The installation location is important because, by default, users on DAS6 have limited storage space available in their home directory, the default installation location, which can lead to errors during or after the installation process.